 |Colorless||Near Colorless||Faint Yellow||Very Light Yellow||Light Yellow|

-This refers to a diamonds’ proportions, which influence a diamond’s response to light.
-Cut grade takes into account: brilliance (the brightness or the amount of white light reflected back), fire (the flashes of color when the diamond is brought under light), and scintillation (the sparkle as the diamond is moved).
+The cut of a diamond refers to a diamonds’ proportions, which influence a diamond’s response to light.
+Cut quality takes into account: brilliance (the brightness or the amount of white light reflected back), fire (the flashes of color when the diamond is brought under light), and scintillation (the sparkle as the diamond is moved).

 |Diamond Cut Grading Scale|